 You can live a long and healthy life with Type 1 diabetes, as long as you use a blood glucose meter to monitor your blood glucose levels, take insulin shots as needed, eat a balanced diet, and exercise regularly.
 Because it’s likely you have to check your glucose levels several times a day if you have Type 1 diabetes, it’s best to invest in a continuous glucose monitoring device with a flash glucose monitoring system.

 Type 2 Diabetes:

 If your diagnosis of diabetes is for Type 2, it means that your pancreas does not produce enough insulin, leading to high blood glucose levels in the body.
-In the long-term high blood glucose levels can lead to circulatory, nervous, and immune system disorders
+In the long-term, high blood glucose levels can lead to circulatory, nervous, and immune system disorders

-Type 2 diabetes is also known as adult onset diabetes.
+Type 2 diabetes is also known as adult-onset diabetes.
 Obesity, family history, age, and other conditions are risk factors for Type 2 diabetes.
 Symptoms include increased thirst and hunger, frequent urination, unintended weight loss, slow healing sores, fatigue, and numbness in the feet.

 1.Blood Glucose Monitoring